Wismar: History

-The name of the settlement was first recorded in the 12th century and is of Slavic origin.
-It comes from a personal Slavic name Wyszemir.
+The name of the settlement was first recorded in the 12th century as Visemer, Wismar (1147, 1167), Wyssemaria (1229) and is probably of Slavic origin although finally disputed.
+Wismar could have the same Old Saxon origin like the German city Weimar.
 Wismar was part of the Western Slavic Obotrites' territory.

 The exact date of the city's foundation is not clear.
-In the oldest existing document of Wismar of 1229 its civic rights are already established.
+In the oldest existing document of Wismar from 1229, its civic rights are already established.
 In 1301 Wismar came under the rule of the House of Mecklenburg.
 In 1259 Wismar joined a defensive agreement with Lübeck and Rostock, in order to effectively counter the numerous Baltic pirates.
 Subsequently more cities of the northern Holy Roman Empire would agree to cooperate as commerce and trade was increasingly coordinated and regulated.
 These policies would provide the basis for the development of the Hanseatic League.
-By the 13th and 14th centuries Wismar had grown into a flourishing Hanseatic trading hub and important center of wool processing.
+By the 13th and 14th centuries Wismar had grown into a flourishing Hanseatic trading hub and an important center of wool processing.
 Although around 2,000 of its inhabitants perished during the plague of 1376, the town remained reasonably prosperous until the 16th century.